telerik/maui-docs/knowledge-base/datagrid-cell-doubletap.md

 Here is an example how to execute the `CellTap` command in `CellDoubleTap` command.

-1. Create the needed business objects, for example, type Country with the following properties:
+1. Create the needed business objects, for example, the `Country` type with the following properties:

 ```C#
 public class Country